 Special equipment: a 10-inch springform pan and a wooden skewer

-Position an oven rack in the middle of the oven and preheat to 325 degrees F.
+Position a rack in the middle of the oven and preheat to 325 degrees F.

-For the crust: Mix together the graham cracker crumbs, butter, sugar and salt and press into bottom of a 10-inch springform pan.
+For the crust: Toss together the cookie crumbs, butter, sugar and salt in a medium bowl.
+Press into the bottom of a 10-inch springform pan.
 Bake until golden brown, 15 to 18 minutes.
 Cool completely.
-Wrap up the bottom and sides of pan with a large piece of foil and put in a large roasting pan.
+Wrap the bottom and sides of the pan with a large piece of foil and put in a large roasting pan.

-For the filling: Beat the cream cheese and sugar, in a large bowl, with an electric mixer on medium speed for 1 minute.
-Add the sour cream and mix until just combined.
-Add the heavy cream and mix until just combined.
-Mix in the eggs, by hand, 1 at time.
-Then mix in the vanilla, lemon juice, by hand as well, until just combined.
-(Overmixing can turn your cheesecake into a souffle.)
+For the filling: Beat together the cream cheese and sugar in a large bowl with an electric mixer on medium speed for 1 minute.
+Add the sour cream and beat until just combined.
+Add the heavy cream and beat until just combined.
+Mix in the eggs by hand, 1 at time.
+Mix in the vanilla by hand until just combined.
+(Take care not to overmix, or the cheesecake will turn into a souffle!).

-Use an ice cream scoop or large spoon to drop spoonfuls of the batter onto the crust, alternating the colors, until all the batter has been scooped.
-Use a wooden skewer and drag it through the colors to marble them for tie-dye effect, making sure the skewer reaches down to the bottom of the pan.
-Transfer the pan to the roasting pan.
-Add enough hot water to come about halfway up the side of the springform pan.
+Use an ice cream scoop or large spoon and drop scoopfuls of the batter onto the crust, alternating between the different flavors until all the batter is gone.
+Use a long wooden skewer and drag it through the batter, making sure the skewer reaches down to the bottom of the pan to marble the colors for a tie-dye effect.
+Add enough hot water to the roasting pan to come about halfway up the side of the springform pan.

-Bake until the outside of the cake is set and the center is still slightly loose, about 1 hour 20 minutes.
+Bake until the outside of the cake is set, but the center is still slightly loose, about 1 hour 20 minutes.
 Turn the oven off and leave the cheesecake in the oven for another hour.
 Remove the cheesecake from the roasting pan to a cooling rack.
 Run a knife around the edge and cool to room temperature.
 Cover and refrigerate at least 8 hours.